Beyond the Valley of the Dolls: Box office

 According to Fox records, the film required $4,100,000 in theatrical rentals to break even.
 By December 11, 1970, it had made $7,000,000, more than enough to be profitable for the studio.

 Despite an X rating and a modest budget of $900,000, Beyond the Valley of the Dolls grossed ten times that amount in the U.S. market, qualifying it as a hit for Fox.
 In 1997, when Roger Ebert & Gene Siskel were guests on Howard Stern, Ebert claimed it made $55 million.
 In 2004, Ebert claimed it had grossed $40 million.

 The production of the film, along with Myra Breckinridge, helped lead to the ousting of Richard Zanuck from Fox.

 In pop culture

 Garage rock band Be Your Own Pet's 2008 song "The Kelly Affair" is based on the plot of the film.

+Ska Punk Rock band Sublime sampled dialogue from the film in their song “Smoke Two Joints”, for the 40oz. to Freedom album.

+Murderdolls, the side project of Slipknot drummer Joey Jordison, named their debut album Beyond the Valley of the Murderdolls in reference to the movie.